Sleep apnoea and snoring

 1. Diaphragmatic (Belly) Breathing

 How to do it: Lie on your back with one hand on your chest and the other on your belly.
 Inhale slowly through your nose, ensuring only the hand on your belly rises.
-Exhale slowly through your mouth.
+Exhale slowly through your nose.

-2. The Tongue Slide
+3. The Tongue Slide

 The tongue is a major culprit in airway obstruction.
 Strengthening it prevents it from falling back into the throat during sleep.